 Manure Transfer Agreement (aka Export Agreement)

-Transfer of manure to (import) or from (export) your farm requires a Manure Transfer Agreement (aka, Manure Export Agreement) to be in place to satisfy the requirements of your Nutrient Management Plan (NMP).
+Transfer of manure to (import) or from (export) your farm requires a Manure Transfer Agreement to be in place to satisfy the requirements of your Nutrient Management Plan (NMP).
 The Manure Transfer Agreement (MTA) is not a recordkeeping tool, but rather a way to document the export of nutrients from your farm, or import onto farm, to balance your nutrient budget.
 The agreement also outlines the parameters under which manure will be utilized to ensure that no misuse occurs that could jeopardize the guidelines in your NMP.

 There are two types of Manure Transfer Agreements.
 One is a general form for the import or export of livestock manures.
 The other is a form specific to the import or export of manure from a digester facility.
 The following two MTA documents are fillable PDF forms.
 You can either print it and fill it out by hand, or save it to your computer and fill it out electronically.
 Be sure to put a copy in your DNMP, or other recordkeeping binder so that it can be readily accessed during your WSDA inspection.